JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 Some UFO operators and the conversion from model prognostic variables to background state variables requires the availability of fields that are not available by default in the defauly MPAS-Model output stream.
 Using full restart files is an easy solution, but also an expensive one, requiring storing a restart file to disk whenever an mpas-jedi application needs information about the MPAS state.
 In addition to background states, that includes extended forecasts for the purpose of verification.
 To see why that might be a problem, consider how many fields are in a restart file, and compare it to the number of fields needed for mpas-jedi.

-A first-order appoximation of the storage requirement of a model state is the number of floating-point 3D fields.
-A quck way to check the number of floating-point 3D fields in an MPAS state file is through an ncdump command like the following:
+A first-order approximation of the storage requirement of a model state is the number of floating-point 3D fields.
+A quick way to check the number of floating-point 3D fields in an MPAS state file is through an ncdump command like the following:

 .. code-block:: bash

-    ncdump -h Data/480km/bg/restart.2018-04-15_00.00.00.nc | grep 'double.*nCells.*nVertLevels' | wc
+    ncdump -h $RUN/Data/480km/bg/restart.2018-04-15_00.00.00.nc | grep 'double.*nCells.*nVertLevels' | wc

 Of the three output values, 54, 266, and 2419, the first one, 54, is the number of floating-point 3D fields.
 Now have a look at ``stream_list.atmosphere.output`` in the ``RUN`` directory.
 Those are all of the fields, 2D, 3D, and 4D (scalars is the 4D one in that list) that are read in the mpas-jedi :code:`State::read` method in order to derive the fields required for the ``hofx3d`` application.
 Some additional time-variant fields are used to initialize MPAS-A model fields, and other time-invariant quantities are used to intialize the model mesh.
 Time-invariant or "static" fields need not be included in every mpas-jedi background state file.